hrldcpr/poole/_posts/2016-08-10-infinite-continued-fractions.md

 The first three coefficients are the same as what we've already outputted, but the fourth coefficient has changed from $$14$$ to $$4$$!

-In most streaming situations there's no way to undo or change something we've already outputted, so we're doomed.
+In most streaming situations there's no way to undo or change something we've already outputted---and we can't wait until the stream ends, because it might be infinite---so we're doomed.

-## A solution
+# A Solution

-We need to only emit a coefficient if we're sure it will never change.
+We should emit a coefficient only once we're sure it will never change.

 We can do this by seeing what would happen if we receive the smallest or largest digits from the stream in the future, giving us bounds on what could possibly happen.